For general enquiries, please email the School of Education and your enquiry will be passed to the appropriate person.

 Prior to joining the University of Nottingham in 2022, Tingting was a Senior Lecturer in International Education and course leader for BA International Development and Education and BA Education Studies at Bath Spa University.
 Before that she was a Lecturer in Education at Liverpool Hope University.
 She was a former ordinary member of the British Association for International and Comparative Education (BAICE) executive committee.

-Tingting is the editorial review board member of Research Papers in Education and Journal of Global Education and Research.
-She also serves the Local Governing Body of Elmlea School Trust as a curriculum governor.
+Tingting serves on the editorial boards of Compare: A Journal of Comparative and International Education and International Journal of Educational Research.
+She is also the editorial review board member of Research Papers in Education and Journal of Global Education and Research.
+She is on the Local Governing Body of Elmlea School Trust as a curriculum governor.

 Tingting's research is in the field of international and comparative education.
 Her doctoral research was on 'Donor Logic of Chinese Educational Aid to Africa', which included fieldwork undertaken in… read more